Causality in the maximally extended Reissner--Nordstr\"{o}m spacetime with identifications: Basic facts about the maximally extended Reissner--Nordstr o m spacetime

 The thin straight segments in Fig. \ref{reinormax} are the images of the null infinities, where $r \to \infty$.
 Their endpoints are the timelike and spacelike infinities.
 The thin hyperbola segments represent the $r =$ constant lines; they are timelike for $r > r_+$ and $r < r_-$ and spacelike for $r_- < r < r_+$.
 The thicker straight segments are the horizons at $r = r_{\pm}$.
 The hatched hyperbola segments represent the true singularities at $r = 0$.
 Radial null geodesics (not shown) would be straight lines parallel to the spurious singularities.

-Re `represent': The arcs in Fig. \ref{reinormax} are an illustrative scheme, not an exact drawing.
+Re the meaning of `represent': The arcs in Fig. \ref{reinormax} are an illustrative scheme, not an exact image.
 The shapes and positions in Fig. \ref{reinormax} of the exact images of lines of constant $r$ depend on the coordinates used and on the range of the $m$ and $e$ parameters.
 The schematic presentation thus avoids complications, but see Sec. \ref{shaper} and Figs. \ref{drawgeo}, \ref{drawmany} and \ref{drawback}.

 The upper tunnel between the true singularities within the thick rectangle is a copy of the lower one.
 We can identify the two tunnels, thus making the extended manifold cyclic in time.
 Alternatively, we can continue to send null geodesics to the future from the upper tunnel and to the past from the lower tunnel, to obtain an infinite chain of asymptotically flat regions and tunnels.
 A natural suspicion is that the identification may result in an acausal spacetime, in which one could send signals (by means of geodesics) to the future and receive them from the past before they were sent.
 This would lead to paradoxes such as sending the order ``do not emit any message if you receive this one'', and yet receiving it before it was sent.
 In the present paper it is shown that the acausality does or does not occur depending on the position of the origin of the geodesic.